anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 Because we cannot have high throughput like production on the local environment, going the preferred election route wasn't possible.

-Hence, to reproduce the issue, the above idea made more sense and was implemented via the following steps.
+Hence, to reproduce the issue, implementing the above idea made more sense.

+Following are the steps and observations
 * Create a cluster using the docker-compose file mentioned above, ensuring `ZOO_TICK_TIME` in zookeeper configuration to be of a very high value, say 600000
 * Create a topic with 3 partitions and 12 replica count using the kafka-topics